-A “Statement of Affairs” (SOA) provides an overview of the company’s assets and liabilities of a company at a given time.
+A “statement of affairs” (SOA) provides an overview of the company’s assets and liabilities at a given time.

-Once produced, it then allows the “Insolvency Practitioner” the opportunity to evaluate what the company owns and then see details of fixed or floating charges.
+Once produced, it allows the “insolvency practitioner” to assess what the company owns, and then see details of fixed or floating fees.

-Its primary use remains for creditors and shareholders.
-Interested parties though who then wish to buy the company, may also then use it.
+Its primary use is for creditors and shareholders.
+However, interested parties who then want to buy the company can also use it.

 The information then must be ACCURATE AND HONEST.

 - Up to date balance sheet and management accounts;